Micro Update Service (MUS)

 Security

-i.e. If the MUS is being used to read updates from an SCCM TS then only the SCCM AD account and the ManagementStudio account should have write access to that share.
+If the Micro Update Service is used to process updates generated by an SCCM Task Sequence, then only the following accounts should have write access to the share:

 Further Support